Helpful tips for doing business with councils.

 Councils also buy through a number of professional buying organisations (PBOs), for example:

 The above organisations all provide expertise and knowledge to assist the sector.
 It is worth also looking for opportunities on their websites.

-Councils also publish higher value tenders, currently over £164,000, for goods and services and £4.1 million for works, on the ‘official journal of the European Union’ (OJEU).
+Councils also publish higher value tenders currently over £213,477 including VAT for goods and services and £5.3 million including VAT for works on the Find a Tender Service.